 By default, Veeam Backup & Replication stores delta files on the vPower NFS server.
 You can change the destination for VM delta files in virtual lab settings.

-- After the script execution is complete, Veeam Backup & Replication powers off VMs in the virtual lab.
+- After the script execution is complete, Veeam Backup & Replication makes a safe shutdown of VMs in the virtual lab.

 - Veeam Backup & Replication restores VMs in a changed state to the production environment.